awsdocs/amazon-s3-userguide/doc_source/example-bucket-policies.md

 # Bucket policy examples<a name="example-bucket-policies"></a>

 This section presents a few examples of typical use cases for bucket policies\.
-The policies use *bucket* and *examplebucket* strings in the resource value\.
+The policies use *DOC\-EXAMPLE\-BUCKET* strings in the resource value\.
 To test these policies, replace these strings with your bucket name\.
 For information about bucket policies, see [Using bucket policies](bucket-policies.md)\.
-For more information, access policy language, see [Policies and Permissions in Amazon S3](access-policy-language-overview.md)\.
+For more information about policy language, see [Policies and Permissions in Amazon S3](access-policy-language-overview.md)\.

 A bucket policy is a resource\-based policy that you can use to grant access permissions to your bucket and the objects in it\.
 Only the bucket owner can associate a policy with a bucket\.
 The permissions attached to the bucket apply to all of the objects in the bucket that are owned by the bucket owner\.
 These permissions do not apply to objects owned by other AWS accounts\.